Brasserie Zédel

 The Parlour, restaurants with live music

 They say intimate live jazz and five-piece bands are best enjoyed with caviar, lobster thermidor and racks of well-sourced lamb (‘they’ being ‘us’), and such a pairing can be actualised nightly at The Ned’s subterranean velvety lair of luxury, The Parlour.
-On Saturdays, the stage is reserved for Black Cat Cabaret’s sensational High Society show where singers, comics and dancers (incidentally, if you’re also looking for burlesque in London, then you’ve come to right place…) provide your dinner entertainment.
+Expect live jazz, soul and Motown on weeknights, and on Saturdays, the stage is reserved for Black Cat Cabaret’s sensational High Society show where singers, comics and dancers provide your dinner entertainment.

 Sketch | Mayfair